jonbro/tdm-manual/README.md

 ### Off

-Press and hold the write button & the sound select button for 5 seconds to power off
+Press and hold the esc button & the sound select button for 5 seconds to power off

 ## Playing Sounds